 title="Open & Close Price Ratio Chart")

-This ends our small tutorial explaining how to use cufflinks to create plotly charts directly from the pandas dataframe.
-Please feel free to let us know your views in the comments section.
+This ends our small tutorial explaining how to use Python library "cufflinks" to create interactive Plotly charts directly from the pandas dataframe.

 If you want to